Ediacaran biota: Evolution

+Extinction

 Preservation bias

 The paucity of Ediacaran fossils after the Cambrian could simply be due to conditions no longer favoring the fossilization of Ediacaran organisms, which may have continued to thrive unpreserved for a considerable time.
 However, if they were common, more than the occasional specimen might be expected in exceptionally preserved fossil assemblages (Konservat-Lagerstätten) such as the Burgess Shale and Chengjiang.
 Although no reports of Ediacara-type organisms in the Cambrian period are widely accepted at present, a few disputed reports have been made, as well as unpublished observations of 'vendobiont' fossils from 535 Ma Orsten-type deposits in China.

 Predation and grazing

 Kimberella might have had a predatory or grazing lifestyle.

 It has been suggested that by the Early Cambrian, organisms higher in the food chain caused the microbial mats to largely disappear.
 If these grazers first appeared as the Ediacaran biota started to decline, then it may suggest that they destabilised the microbial mats in a "Cambrian substrate revolution", leading to displacement or detachment of the biota; or that the destruction of the microbial substrate destabilized the ecosystem, causing extinctions.

 Alternatively, skeletonized animals could have fed directly on the relatively undefended Ediacaran biota.

 However, if the interpretation of the Ediacaran age Kimberella as a grazer is correct then this suggests that the biota had already had limited exposure to "predation".